Specify Signal Ranges

 a signal object, set the

 Simulink provides a diagnostic named Simulation range checking, which you can enable to detect when signals exceed their specified ranges during simulation.
-When enabled, Simulink compares the signal values that a block outputs with both the specified range (see Specify Ranges for Signals) and the block data type.
+When enabled, Simulink compares the signal values that a block outputs with both the specified range (see Work with Signal Ranges in Blocks) and the block data type.
 That is, Simulink performs the following check:

 DataTypeMin ≤ MinValue ≤ VALUE ≤ MaxValue ≤ DataTypeMax

-VALUE is the signal value that the block
+VALUEis the signal value that the block outputs.

 It is possible to overspecify how a block handles signals that exceed particular ranges.
 For example, you can specify values (other than the default values) for both signal range parameters and enable the Saturate on integer overflow parameter.
 In this case, Simulink displays a warning message that advises you to disable the Saturate on integer overflow parameter.